coti-io/coti-node/README.md

 #### Node requirements:

 * properties file for each node in the project root directory (Differs for each node type.
 A skeleton will be added later to the README of each node repository)
 * clusterstamp file for each node in the project root directory (Differs for each node type.
 Will be downloaded automatically in future releases)
-* lift the nodes in the following order: nodemanager :arrow_right: zerospend :arrow_right: trustscore :arrow_right: financial :arrow_right: storage :arrow_right: history :arrow_right: dsp :arrow_right: fullnode
+* lift the nodes in the following order: nodemanager :arrow_right: zerospend :arrow_right: trustscore :arrow_right: financial :arrow_right: storage :
+  arrow_right: history :arrow_right: dsp :arrow_right: fullnode

 ---

 ## Build & Run

 #### Locally

 build:

 ```
 mvn initialize && mvn clean compile && mvn package -DskipTests
 java -jar fullnode/target/fullnode-2.2.0-SNAPSHOT.jar --spring.config.additional-location=fullnode1.properties
 ```

 #### Docker container

 There is a dockerfile and docker compose in this folder. to build:

 ```
 docker-compose build
 docker-compose up -d
 ```

 ---

 ## Support

 Don't hesitate to reach out to us at one of the following places: